The Real Reason Your Audience Is Not Connecting With Your Content (And How to Make Content More Engaging)

 Four questions surface the mirror in any story.

 The second question is: what did I keep telling myself that turned out to be a lie?
 The story you repeated to justify staying still.
 The belief that kept you comfortable and small at the same time.
+Learning how to make content more engaging means breaking free from these limiting stories.
+Learning how to make content more engaging means breaking free from these limiting stories.

 The third question is: what did I quietly want that I never said out loud?
 The desire that felt too large or too embarrassing to speak clearly.
 Most people in your audience are carrying the same unspoken desire.
 Name it and they feel found.